sahiga/developer.box.com/guides/retention-policies/index.md

 ## Required Scopes

-Before using any of the Retention Policy APIs, an application must have the [scopes][scopes] enabled.
+Before using any of the Retention Policy APIs, an application must have the [GCM and Manage Retention Policies scopes][scopes] enabled.
 These are not available in the Developer Console and need to instead be enabled by contacting customer support.